Μήλος – Cyclades

 For walking Milos is also very interesting.
 Both great landscapes and things of historical interest to see all over the place.

 Selected walks: For walks on Milos take a look in Walking the Aegean Islands by Dieter Graf (referred to below as “/Graf/”) or his newer Santorini, Sifnos and the Western & Southern Cyclades, which should be more up-to-date.
 On the web visit Walking, hiking and trekking on MILOS by Raymond Verdoolaege (/RV/).
-A Road Editions (1:50000) map exist (see above).
+You should definitely go for a better map than what the guide books have to offer, and the Anavasi (1:32000) map is just that (picture above).
+Warmly recommended.

 •1 ADÁMAS – KLÍMA – TRIPITÍ (my total time 3h11, includes stops for photography and drinking, the catacombs were closed for repairs at my visit; +415m -284m, 1 lap): This is walk 17 in /Graf/.
 A similar walk can be found as walk 1 in the page Walking, hiking and trekking on MILOS by Raymond Verdoolaege.
 I think the route followed in /Graf/ is more interesting, as well as more challenging.